Spendcoin Market Cap Achieves $76.08 Million (SPND)

 Buying and Selling Spendcoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as Spendcoin directly using U.S. dollars.
-Investors seeking to trade Spendcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Spendcoin directly using US dollars.
+Investors seeking to trade Spendcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Spendcoin using one of the exchanges listed above.

 Receive News & Updates for Spendcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spendcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.